 Do you recognize either of them???

 (hint: I videoed one performing at the Jamaica Coffee Festival; the other is 1 of my husbands)

 Side note: I sat in every seat so I could say that I have shared the same space with them. 😁

-With so much to indulge in – food, drinks, shopping, art – you can easily spend hours at FnB Downtown engaging all your senses.
+With so much to indulge in – food, drinks, shopping, art – you can easily spend hours at this Downtown Kingston restaurant / jewellery store / gallery engaging all your senses.
 Eat.
 Drink.
 Meet & Shop.
 Treat yo’ self!

-Which section would you want to indulge in first?
+Which section of F&B Downtown would you want to indulge in first?

-The concept Eat&Drink, Meet&Shop, only came to life at The Swiss Stores in 2012.
-F&B Downtown Restaurant started with only one table and a sandwich menu, which is a long way from today’s 35 tables and a diverse cuisine options.
-Fine dining, fine jewellery, and fine arts come together to create the experience that exists today.
+The concept Eat&Drink, Meet&Shop came to life at The Swiss Stores in 2012.
+This Downtown Kingston restaurant started with 1 table and a sandwich menu, which is a long way from today’s 35 tables and a diverse cuisine options.

 Like this article?
 Pin for future travel plans!

 Thank you for that interesting insight to the past and the presence of Swiss Stores.
 We live in Basel and we know Coruba, but I never thought, that it’s linked with the “Swiss Stores”, we know for example in Ocho Rios.

 Neither did I!
 I’m grateful for that insight that the venue provided me 😀